gordonle/Notes/CS246/Lecture 06.md

 > int x{5};
 > ```
 >
-> - This is recommended because there are certain situations, such when defining classes, the ==old way== of initialization won’t work
+> - This is recommended because there are certain situations, such when defining classes, the old way of initialization won’t work
-> - The recommended way works ==always==
+> - The recommended way works **always**

 #### Reading Strings